Nysed17/Pes_Calculator/README.md

 # Pes_Calculator
-Calculator for Probability and Statistic
+Calculator for Probability and Statistics